hivesolutions/scudum/README.md

 The armor client is the responsible for the installation of the various elements associated with the instance that is booting.

-The retrieval of the configuration should be done using a variaty of conditions that should include MAC address, IP address and credentials.
+The retrieval of the configuration should be done using a variety of conditions that should include MAC address, IP address and credentials.
 Such credentials should be stored in secondary storage as part of the node configuration.